sourcegraph/about/handbook/people-ops/spending-company-money.md

 ## Other expenses:

 **Laptop repairs:** if your laptop requires repairs, we cover up to $500 a year on repairs.
-If necessary repairs exceed the yearly budget please reach out to PeopleOps for approval.
+If necessary repairs exceed the yearly budget please reach out to @sourcegraph/people-ops's for approval.

 **Laptop upgrade:** if your laptop is 4 years or older, you are eligible for a new laptop (same budget as new laptop applies).